wangfreddie/ticket-clipper/README.md

 That doesn't read very nicely.
 The alternative is to manually link it by typing out the markdown
 > Hey I was looking into [PROJECT-123]\(https://mycompany.atlassian.net/browse/PROJECT-123) and...

 That is a lot of typing.
-Or if a certain specific enterprise messaging application tricks you into thinking it supports Markdown but actually uses its own think called `mrkdown` which doesn't support Markdown links, you now have to type it out, highlight the ticket ID, and paste in the hyperlink.
+Or if a certain specific enterprise messaging application tricks you into thinking it supports Markdown but actually uses its own thing called `mrkdown` which doesn't support Markdown links, you now have to type it out, highlight the ticket ID, and paste in the hyperlink.
 > Hey I was looking into PROJECT-123 <highlight PROJECT-123> <paste> <enter> and...

 That is a lot of work.